jayantsharma/judeContent/deleteByValue.md

 4. ### Using Anonymous Functions with `array_filter`

-A neat method that'll only work for versions of PHP >= 5.3.0.
+A neat method that only works for versions of PHP >= 5.3.0.
 ```php
 $foo = array_filter($foo, function($value) use ($delValue) {
     return ($value !== $delValue);
 });
 ```
 The anonymous function returns a boolean value, which determines whether an element should pass through the filter or not.
 All values of the array `foo` *strictly not equal to* `delValue` pass through and become a part of the new array.
-Worth noting that multiple instances of `delValue` will be deleted.
+Worth noting that multiple instances of `delValue` are deleted.

 5. ### Using `array_flip`